Education, Medical, and Placement Rights

 A picture of an adorable blue cartoon pit bull named Scrappy.

-SCRAPPY TIP: TIP: Everyone has their own A Number and it is very important to know your A Number.
+SCRAPPY TIP: Everyone has their own A Number and it is very important to know your A Number.
 Take a picture of it and store it on your phone or somewhere safe if it is hard for you to remember.

 Can I go to college if I am undocumented?
 Is there help with funding?